Understanding Your Mortgage Payment

 How much house can I afford?

 A common guideline is keeping your total housing payment — principal, interest, taxes, insurance, and HOA combined — under 28% of your gross monthly income, and total debt payments under 36%.
 Use this calculator with different home prices to see how the monthly payment shifts, then compare that figure against your budget.
+Our house affordability calculator works the figure out from your income, debts and down payment.

 When does PMI go away?